Start My Answer

 Whether the company is contacting you about a newly delinquent account or an old one, you can successfully challenge them.
 You'll be ready to beat Contract Callers Inc at their own game with the points discussed below.

 Contract Callers Inc has several offices.
 But its headquarters are in Augusta, Georgia.
-Below is the contact information for Contract Callers:
+Below is the Contract Callers Inc phone number and other contact information:

 Often, debt collectors try to collect on paid accounts.
 It is also common to have the wrong amounts.
 So ask that the debt collector validates the debt in writing.